 The combination of these two symphonies was also one of the first concerts Blomstedt conducted during his time in Leipzig, even then bringing the people in the audience to their feet and making them discover the music of Danish composer Carl Nielsen, whose works – until then – had only been rarely played in German concert halls.
 In 2015, 150 years after Nielsen’s birth, the combination and juxtaposition of his Third with Beethoven’s Seventh was again a big success.

-The Beethoven 7 will also be included in the CD box with all Beethoven Symphonies with Herbert Blomstedt and the Gewandhausorchester, planned to be released in 2017 in celebration of Herbert Blomstedt’s 90th birthday.
+The Beethoven 7 is included in the CD box with all Beethoven Symphonies with Herbert Blomstedt and the Gewandhausorchester, released in 2017 in celebration of Herbert Blomstedt’s 90th birthday.

 Carl Nielsen (1865-1931)